wishinghand/Today-I-Learned/commandLine/listRunningProcesses.md

-List of running local processes:
+# List of running local processes

+This is for unix based command lines like Linux and OSX.

 `lsof -iTCP -sTCP:LISTEN -n -P`